tabbie-hash/tabbie-hash/README.md

 # *Hi there, I'm Tabassum!*

 ## **ABOUT**
-> Beginning my journey from working on the **clinical and management** domain of healthcare, I identified that there is a huge influx of data which is yet to be
+> Since my advent in the **clinical and management** domain of healthcare, I identified that there is a huge influx of data that is yet to be explored effectively.
-> explored effectively.
-Having basic knowledge about **Applied Statistics and Mathematics**, I realised all this data looks like that 1000 pieces puzzle I solved in
+> Having basic knowledge about **Applied Statistics and Mathematics**, I found all this data looks like the "Ele-Phantastic 1000 pieces puzzle" (multiple elephant
+> pieces in a Giant Elephant piece) link that I solved in the 7th grade.

+> I realized:
+  > Everything can be related to something and that something defines something else which can explain a lot of things -- *Tabassum Nisha* and I am good at that.

-> the 7th grade.
-Finding out insights and identifying patterns out of large messy data is the challenge that makes me want get up from bed everyday.
-With my
+> My insatiable curiosity in identifying patterns and finding insights out of large messy data makes me want to get up from my bed every day.
+With my **Master's in
-> **Master's in Health Informatics (Major in Data Science)**, I'm enthusiatic to apply my knowledge and skills in real-time to solve those big data problems and bring
+> Health Informatics (Major in Data Science)**, I'm enthusiastic to apply my knowledge and skills to solve those big data problems and bring impacts to the lives of
-> impacts to the lives of people.
+> people.

 ## **HIGHLIGHTS OF MY RECENT WORK**
 1. **DEVELOPING ETL TOOLS AND PIPELINES**